Group Permutation Testing in Linear Model: Sharp Validity, Power Improvement, and Extension Beyond Exchangeability: Preliminaries

-This paper concentrates on and discusses the \textit{group permutation} set $\mathcal{P}_K$ in \Cref{assump::grouppermutation}.
-Initially, we turn to PALMRT~\citep{guan2024}.
+This paper focuses on the \textit{group permutation} set $\mathcal{P}_K$ in \Cref{assump::grouppermutation}.
+We begin with PALMRT~\citep{guan2024}.
 We consider changing the construction method of permutation matrices from \Cref{assump::iidpermute} to \Cref{assump::grouppermutation}, maintaining the same statistic as $\phi_2$.
-Under the exchangeable assumption, we can prove that with the group permutation assumption, we ensure the same Type I error bound as \eqref{guan Type I error}, and the group permutation can provide us with insight to construct a case to prove that the above bound are actually tight bound.
-Compared to PALMRT, through the introduction of the group assumption, we can formalize the Type II error control question as an optimization problem and provide a theoretically foundation-based construction method for the permutation group $\mathcal{P}_K$.

-Additionally, it is easy to enhance the original CPT's~\citep{lei2021} assumption for constructing permutation matrices from \Cref{assump::leftshifting} to the weaker \Cref{assump::grouppermutation} and to reformulate the proof process.
-Then, to understand why we consider the group permutation assumption and the reformulation of the proof process, we extend CPT with group permutation beyond the exchangeable assumption of $\epsilon$.
-Then, using a similar idea, we can also extend PALMRT with group permutation to a nonexchangeable scenario.
+Under exchangeability, we show that the group-permutation version satisfies the same Type I error bound as in (6).
+Moreover, the group structure provides enough insight to construct explicit examples showing that this bound is in fact tight.
+Compared with PALMRT, the group assumption allows us to formalize the Type II error control question as an optimization problem and provide a theoretically grounded construction method for the permutation group $\mathcal{P}_K$.
+Additionally, it is natural to relax the original CPT's~\citep{lei2021} assumption for constructing permutation matrices from \Cref{assump::leftshifting} to the weaker \Cref{assump::grouppermutation} and to reformulate the proof.
+To clarify why the group permutation assumption and the proof reformulation are useful, we extend CPT with group permutation beyond the exchangeable assumption of $\epsilon$.
+Using a similar idea, we also extend PALMRT with group permutation to a nonexchangeable scenario.